 In addition, the resort has all the related services, including ski schools, a family fan park, ski lifts, ski equipment rental, special tourist shuttles, Alpin Center and much more.
 The Kitzsteinhorn glacier is also open for skiing, where snow lies all year round.
 Ski passes start at 54 EUR/day for an adult and 27 EUR/day for a child.

 During the summer season, Kaprun also offers a wide range of activities from popular hiking to extreme sports such as rock climbing, trekking, paragliding, canyoning and much more.
 Horse riding, tobogganing (summer and winter) and trekking are also very popular.
-At any time of the year in Kaprun you can relax and unwind in the local wellness center called “Optimum”.
+At any time of the year you can relax and unwind in the local wellness center called “Optimum”.
 Here, in addition to the pool, there is an area of saunas and Turkish baths, a massage area, a solarium, a jacuzzi and much more.
 I visited some thermal spas in Europe and can definitely recommend such a nice activity to try.

 There are several other spa centers in the village.
 For example, TAUERN SPA Zell am See, located in Kaprun, offers such entertainment as 11 swimming pools, 11 saunas and steam rooms, a children’s area, an entertainment program, restaurants and bars on site.
 I examined and collected some information for visiting and here it is: